Read Write Inc

 We know parents and carers are very busy people.
 But if you can find time to read to your child as much as possible, it helps him or her to learn about books and stories.
 They also learn new words and what they mean.
 Show that you are interested in reading yourself and talk about reading as a family.
 You can find out about good stories to read to your child here: http://www.ruthmiskintraining.com/teacher-support/17/index.htm

 We learn a new sound each day.
-Each sound has a picture and a rhyme to help us remember.
+Each sound has a rhyme and/or a picture to help us remember. (see ryhmes above)

-This is how we learn our spellings. we say the word, count out the sounds, pinch the sounds and write them down.
+We then learn to spell words containing our new sound as a well as previously taught sounds.
+We say the word we want to spell, we count out the sounds onto our 'Fred Fingers', we pinch the sounds and then finally write them down.
 We then tick or fix our spellings.

 To learn tricky red words (ones we can't sound out) we try hard to remember them and beat our time at reading them.

-We then read an exciting book that is full of the sounds we have learnt.
+We then read an exciting book that is full of the sounds we have previously learnt.
+On a Monday the book is introduced and we look at the vocabulary.
+On a Tuesday we have a our first read.
 We read with our partner.
 One person points to the text as the other reads and then we swap.
+Once we have done this our teacher reads with lots of expression.
+On a Wednesday we read the book again to build speed and try and jump in with our teacher's reading.
+On a Friday we read speedily and answer questions s about the text.